Squash178/Gazarr/backend/README.md

 ## Automatic downloads

 Gazarr can automatically look for new issues and enqueue them in SABnzbd.
-Use the **Settings → Auto downloader** panel in the dashboard to toggle the background job, adjust the scan interval, and limit how many issues are queued per magazine.
+Use the **Settings → Auto downloader** panel in the dashboard to toggle the background job, adjust the scan interval in hours, and limit how many issues are queued per scan across all magazines.
 (The `GAZARR_AUTO_DOWNLOAD_*` variables only seed the initial defaults.)

 Each magazine can also be given an “auto-download start” year and issue number from the dashboard.
 Gazarr will ignore any releases at or before that marker so you can seed the catalog at a known point (e.g. “start at 2023 issue #350”) without bulk-downloading older history.